sysdiglabs/terraform-azurerm-secure-for-cloud/examples/tenant-subscriptions/README.md

 ## Usage

-For quick testing, use this snippet on your terraform files.
 This example would use tenant all subscriptions.
+For specific tenant subscriptions, use `threat_detection_subscription_ids` input variable

 ```terraform
 terraform {